rohitkumar1101/mycalendar-react-frontend/README.md

     3. Install the necessary packages required to run the program - **"npm install" (Make sure you have npm and node installed on the system.)**

     4. To start the server - **"npm run start"**

+**NOTE**
+**As the backend is hosted on heroku, it won't stay active always.
+The heroku dyno only starts when we try to access the URL.
+To make sure the Front End works correctly, open the backend application first and then check the frontend.**

 **Links to other projects**